1. WHERE DOES BABY SWIM UK OPERATE?

 We do later teach and create opportunities for your baby/child to go into the water.

-This only happens when a baby or child is communicating, engaging, understanding and giving positive signals they want to go underwater.
+This only happens when a baby or child is communicating, engaging, understanding and/ or giving positive signals they want to go underwater.

 Best practice of the Swimming Teachers Association is not rely on reflexes and only use baby/child led practices.